nodejs/node-addon-api/doc/async_progress_worker.md

 The first step to use the `Napi::AsyncProgressWorker` class is to create a new class that inherits from it and implement the `Napi::AsyncProgressWorker::Execute` abstract method.
-Typically input to your worker will be saved within the class' fields generally passed in through its constructor.
+Typically input to the worker will be saved within the class' fields generally passed in through its constructor.

-During the worker thread execution, the first argument of `Napi::AsyncProgressWorker::Execute` can be used to report the process of the execution.
+During the worker thread execution, the first argument of `Napi::AsyncProgressWorker::Execute` can be used to report the progress of the execution.

 When the `Napi::AsyncProgressWorker::Execute` method completes without errors the `Napi::AsyncProgressWorker::OnOK` function callback will be invoked.
 In this function the